ychang0821/my_code/README.md

 One Paragraph of your project description goes here.
 Describe what you're trying to do.
 What is the purpose of putting up this repo?
+Learn how to version control projects with git.
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine